TaylorVellios/PyBer_Analysis/README.md

 ## Sum of Fares by City Type
 My last pie chart, I promise.<br>
 The following graph is showing the sum of all fares for each city type.
-Please take note of how much the Suburban and Rural city types start to push back against the ever-dominant Urban type.
+Please take note of how much the Suburban and Rural city types start to push back against the ever-dominant Urban city type. <br>
 As soon as we start looking at dollars and cents we can see the importance of ride-sharing services in these areas.<br>
 It is very impressive to see Suburban cities earning almost 50% of what Urban cities brought in with when the number of rides for Suburban cities was 38.4% of the Urban count.
 <br>